confluentinc/ksql/ksql-examples/examples/clickstream-analysis/README.md

 ^CQuery terminated
 ksql>
 ```
+7. 'curl' the a dynamic template into Elastic so it can pick up EVENT_TS fields as the timestamp

+[TODO]

-8. 'curl' the  'Connect' so that it pipes data into Elastic
+8. 'curl' the  'Connect' so that it pipes data into Elastic from the TABLE topics
 ```
 ksql user$ cd ksql-examples/examples/clickstream-analysis/ user$ ./clickstream-schema-connect-elastic.sh